lisavansteijn/FabDashboard/README.md

 ### Making changes to the (local) database?
 Do the following:

 *(If on windows, get WSL and open the WSL terminal)*

-- Make sure to have Turso CLI installed!
+First, Make sure to have Turso CLI installed!

 ```bash
 (in WSL if applicable:)